 The iPhone 4, codenamed N90/N92 and model iPhone3,1, for the first time, offered significant improvements to the display.
-Apple went with optical lamination and an inter-plane switching (ISP) panel with light-emitting diode (LED) backlighting that made images look as if they were painted just beneath the glass, and greatly improved the viewing angle.
+Apple went with optical lamination and an in-plane switching (ISP) panel with light-emitting diode (LED) backlighting.
+It made images look as if they were painted just beneath the glass, and greatly improved the viewing angle.
 Moreover, instead of matching competing display sizes of the time, they leap-frogged over them.
-To boost pixel count yet maintain compatibility with existing apps, Apple doubled both horizontal and vertical counts, while keeping the physical size constant at 3.5-inches.
-They went from 480x320 to 960x640.
-That brought the density up from 163ppi to 326ppi, and Apple made the argument that, at that point, the pixels disappeared.
+To boost pixel count yet maintain compatibility with existing apps, Apple doubled them both horizontally and vertically, but kept the physical size constant at 3.5-inches.
+That took them from a resolution of 480x320 to 960x640, and the density from 163ppi to 326ppi.
+Apple made the argument that, at that point, the pixels disappeared.
 They called it a Retina display.

 It was part of a completely new design, although one that had not been kept a complete surprise (see below).
-Steve Jobs called it beautiful and it was, something akin to Braun and Leica, which Apple SVP of design, Jony Ive, held in the highest of esteem.
+Steve Jobs called it beautiful and it was, something akin to Braun and Leica.
+Those were aesthetics Apple's senior vice president of design, Jony Ive, held in the highest of esteem.
 It was flat, chemically-hardened glass (aluminosilicate) front and back, with a stainless steel band running around the sides, and it was 24% thinner than the iPhone 3GS.
 It would come in black and white, though the former far sooner than the latter (see below).

 In addition to the previous accelerometer and compass, Apple added a 3-axis gyroscope to the iPhone 4, with pitch, roll, and yaw, as well as rotation around gravity.
 Working together they provided 6-axis motion detection.
 It was a huge leap forward when it came to precision control, especially for gaming.